 Michelle Sie Whitten

-The Foundation is a leading national lobbying and advocacy organization for people with Down syndrome.
-Specifically, the Foundation is the lead voice in requiring a comparable, fair share of Federal Government support for research, improved medical care, and improved educational standards for people with Down syndrome.
+Global publishes the quarterly magazine – Down Syndrome WorldTM and is a leading national lobbying and advocacy organization for people with Down syndrome.
+Specifically, Global is the lead voice in requiring a comparable, fair share of Federal Government support for research, improved medical care, and improved educational standards for people with Down syndrome.

-The Foundation organizes the Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome.
-Programs established by Michelle and organized and funded by the Foundation include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, Denver Zoo Internship, and Dare to Play Soccer Camp.
+Global organizes the award-winning Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome, and administers the Quincy Jones Exceptional Advocacy Award each year.
+Programs established by Whitten, and organized and funded by Global include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, and the Dare to Play Soccer Camp.

-Michelle has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
-Since that time, the Anna and John J. Sie Foundation has become one of the largest sources of grant money for Down syndrome-related research and programs.
-Michelle was a key architect in establishing the Linda Crnic Institute for Down Syndrome and its Sie Center for Down Syndrome at the Children’s Hospital Colorado.
+Whitten has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
+Since that time, the Anna and John J. Sie Foundation has become the largest private source of grant money for Down syndrome-related research and programs.
+Whitten was a key architect in establishing the Linda Crnic Institute for Down Syndrome and the Sie Center for Down Syndrome at the Children’s Hospital Colorado.

-For her Down syndrome-related work, Michelle has received several awards including the 2011 inaugural National Football Foundation Community Outreach Award, two prestigious 2011 ICON awards for the Be Beautiful Be Yourself Fashion Show, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, the 2007 Arc Thrift Community Leadership Award, and the 2007 National Down Syndrome Congress’ Exceptional Meritorious Service Award.
+For her Down syndrome-related work, Michelle has received several awards including the 2014 Triumphant Woman Award from the Excelsior Youth Center, the 2013 Colorado Cross Disability Coalition award, the 2013 National Down Syndrome Congress’ President’s Award, the 2011 inaugural National Football Foundation Community Outreach Award, eleven ICON awards from 2011 to 2013, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, and the 2007 Arc Thrift Community Leadership Award.

-Michelle sits on the boards of ARC Thrift of Colorado, Challenge Day Denver, and the Linda Crnic Institute for Down Syndrome.
+Michelle sits on the boards of ARC Thrift of Colorado, the Linda Crnic Institute for Down Syndrome, and the Early Childhood Philanthropist Group.
 She holds a Master of Arts degree in Regional Studies – East Asia and a Graduate Certificate in Business Administration, both from Harvard University.
 She studied Mandarin Chinese at Peking University and holds a Bachelor of Arts degree in Asian Studies from Tufts University.

 Michelle is married to Tom Whitten, a China and contemporary art expert.
-They live in Denver and have two children, one of whom has Down syndrome.
+They live in Denver, Colorado and have two children, one of whom has Down syndrome.